-This could be tricky to answer since sometimes it could be no. The term “dispatched” means that a delivery has been sent from the factory or distribution point.
+Dispatched does not mean that your order would arrive today.
+This generally means that a delivery has been sent from the factory or distribution point.

 A few factors can affect how quickly your order could arrive to you such as traffic en-route, your delivery location (for example are we talking local or inter-city?), how many deliveries precede yours.

 How Long Does It Take Once an Order Is Dispatched?

 It depends on the company you have ordered with.
 It may take a few days for your item to be sent out.
 On other times, it may take weeks before it is sent out to your location after an order has been dispatched by the company.

 Some companies offer next day shipping that will get your order at your door in just one day.
 For Amazon, have a look at their shipping general information here.